Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The My Career Advancement Account Scholarship is a workforce development program that provides eligible military spouses with financial assistance for licenses, certifications or associate degrees to pursue an occupation or career field.
 Please visit the MyCAA webpage for more information.

-Contact the Career Resource Management Center and the Lifelong Learning Education Center at 619-524-1275 for additional information regarding availability of tuition assistance for service members, spouses and authorized dependents.
+Contact the Career Resource Management Center and the Lifelong Learning Education Center at 619-524-1275 or 619-524-8158 for additional information regarding availability of tuition assistance for service members, spouses and authorized dependents.

 Unemployment compensation may be available for the spouse of a newly assigned military member or civilian employee.
 For more information please contact the California Employment Development Department or visit the Depot's Family Member Employment Assistance Program Specialist to receive assistance and guidance in filing for unemployment insurance compensation.
 The FMEAP Specialist is located at Building 14 Personal & Professional Development in the Career Resource Management Center (CRMC).